ecdraayer/KGML-Stuff/neo4j/README.txt

-Neo4j 2.2.5
+Neo4j 2.3.2
 =======================================

-Welcome to Neo4j release 2.2.5, a high-performance graph database.
+Welcome to Neo4j release 2.3.2, a high-performance graph database.
-This is the community distribution of Neo4j, including everything you need to start building applications that can model, persist and explore graph-like data.
+This is the enterprise distribution of Neo4j, including everything you need to start building applications that can model, persist and explore graph-like data.

 In the box
 ----------

-Neo4j runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access.
+Neo4j runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access, along with logging, capabilities for participating in a database cluster and JMX remote monitoring.

 Here in the installation directory, you'll find: